NattSass67/NattSass67/README.md

-# Hi, I'm a Web Developer 👋
+# Hi, I'm Nattanun Sasakun👋

-Web Developer with nearly 2 years of experience building responsive, user-friendly web apps.
+Web Developer building responsive, user-friendly web apps.
 Strong in JavaScript/TypeScript, React, and Node.js, with a focus on clean UI, performance, and maintainable code.
 Known for shipping features fast and improving UX through smart component design and API integration.

 ## 🧰 Skills